Last updated July 31, 2025

 Mae West

-Over time, the restorative powers of water have proven that they can eliminate my work stress, reduce the effects of long flights and most importantly, cheer me up.
+Over time, the restorative powers of water have proven that they can eliminate work stress, reduce the effects of long flights and most importantly, cheer me up.

-Water is always the panacea I need.
+Water is the panacea I need.
 Each time I immerse myself in water, I learn about the health benefits of hydrotherapy beyond my daily swim.

 Healing Benefits of Hydrotherapy Over Time